Ypertex/blog/content/articles/2018-08-02-tools-for-the-smart-start-up-in-2018-1.md

 But what if $16 per month per team member is already too high of a price?
 Imagine a team of 8 people; they would have to pay roughly $128/month to use Paperspace—or more if they burn the midnight oil and exceed the 40 hours per week in that calculation.
 What if team members forget to turn off their virtual desktops after work?
 We certainly can be even smarter and bring this cost down further.
 What about instead running our own VDI on a server that we rent?

-### Dedicated Server Providers [Online.net](https://www.online.net/en/) and [Hetzner](https://www.hetzner.com/)
+### Dedicated Server Providers [Online.net](https://www.online.net/en/), [Hetzner](https://www.hetzner.com/), and [Servdiscount](https://servdiscount.com/) [Updated June 28, 2019]

-There are two providers in Europe who offer server hardware as a service at very low prices: the French provider Online.net (with data centers in France and the Netherlands) and the German provider Hetzner (with data centers in Germany and Finland).
-The low end divisions [Kimsufi](https://www.kimsufi.com/us/en/) and [So you Start](https://www.soyoustart.com/us/) of [OVH](https://www.ovh.com/world/) are, hands down, no match for Online.net and Hetzner.
+There are several providers in Europe who offer server hardware as a service at very low prices: the French provider Online.net (with data centers in France and the Netherlands) as well as the German providers Hetzner (with data centers in Germany and Finland) and Servdiscount (with a data center in Germany).
+The low end divisions [Kimsufi](https://www.kimsufi.com/us/en/) and [So you Start](https://www.soyoustart.com/us/) of [OVH](https://www.ovh.com/world/) are, hands down, no match for Online.net, Hetzner, and Servdiscount.

 {{<figure src="/media/hetzner-dedicated-server-2018-08.jpg">}}Screenshot of the [Hetzner Dedicated Server website](https://www.hetzner.com/dedicated-rootserver), August 2018{{</figure>}}